swinton/push2email/README.md

 1. Push the project: `clasp push`
 1. Deploy the project: `clasp deploy`

+## Authorize

+1. Open your project in your browser: `clasp open`
+1. ...

+## Configure script properties

+To specify an email address to which push event details will be delivered:

+1. Open your project in your browser: `clasp open`
+1. Navigate to `File` > `Project properties`, select the `Script properties` tab
+1. Add a new row, enter `RECIPIENT_EMAIL` as the property, and a valid email address as the value

 ## Get your project's webhook URL

 Once deployed, you can lookup the webhook URL for your project.